Suing The Government Under The FTCA

 You may have the right to file a claim against the United States if you have been involved in an accident with a government vehicle, injured by a government employee fulfilling the responsibilities of their employment or damaged by the actions, or lack thereof, of government employees or contractors acting as employees in a veteran’s hospital.
 However, due to the unique laws that govern the process of making a claim against the government, seeking the help of an experienced federal tort claims attorney can make a huge difference in the outcome.

-If you or a loved one have been injured by the negligent or unreasonable behavior of government employee or agency, contact our Jacksonville FTCA lawyers at (904) 637-7721 to determine your best course of action.
+If you or a loved one has been injured by the negligent or unreasonable behavior of government employee or agency, contact our Jacksonville FTCA lawyers at 888-577-8705 to determine your best course of action.